Brothers (2024 film)

 Brothers is a 2024 American crime comedy film directed by Max Barbakow with a screenplay by Macon Blair from a story by Etan Cohen.
 The film stars Josh Brolin, Peter Dinklage, Taylour Paige, M. Emmet Walsh, Marisa Tomei, Jennifer Landon, Brendan Fraser, and Glenn Close.

-Produced by Legendary Pictures, the film was released in the United States by Amazon MGM Studios in select theaters on October 10, 2024, before debuting on Amazon Prime Video a week later on October 17.
+Produced by Legendary Entertainment, the film was released in the United States by Amazon MGM Studios in select theaters on October 10, 2024, before debuting on Amazon Prime Video a week later on October 17.

 Plot

 Two brothers - Moke and JD - rob a warehouse, but only JD gets caught and spends time in prison.
 While inside, he meets up and strikes deals with an Officer Farful.

 Moke is working at a restaurant, but is fired because he didn't disclose his criminal past.
 His wife is pregnant.

 Farful beats JD up at his place, and threatens him for the emeralds, but doesn't find them.
 The brothers decide to go on a road trip for the emeralds.
 The brothers visit Bethesda, an environmentalist JD met online.
 They find an Orangutan there smoking a cigarette and decide to leave.

 They go to a hotel, and find their mom there who abandoned them 30 years earlier for a heist.
 She talks about how she evaded the police many years ago when her partner Glen swallowed some emeralds before dying of a heart condition.
-She buried him in a undisclosed location and got out of the country and remained on the run until re-connecting with JD while he was incarcerated.
+She buried him in an undisclosed location and got out of the country and remained on the run until re-connecting with JD while he was incarcerated.
 She claims to be dying, with less than a year to live.
 They agree on one last heist to acquire the buried emeralds, now worth an estimated $4 million.

 Meanwhile, Officer Farful tracks JD to Bethesda's place using the GPS in his phone given to him to stay in touch by Farful and she tells him about the brothers.